G3CFO Is Not a Typical CFO

 - The Auditor is not your KPMG or PWC professional investigating the books at all times.
 Think of the auditor who ensures the gameplan is followed flawlessly.
 Typically, the auditors in this context are accounting managers, controllers, or even senior VPs of Finance and Accounting.
 Your small business cannot grow without these first 2 roles.

-- The Analyst is a role that’s hard to pay for when a business is small.
+- The Analyst role is hard to pay for when a business is small.
 But an analyst is like icing on the cake once you bring one on board.
-Analysts cut, slice, and dice every single number that’s critical and meaningful in the business.
+Analysts cut, slice, and dice every critical and meaningful number in the business.
 I personally believe that you need to find this person before you hire the CFO.
-In most cases, the CFO plays the role of the analyst if they possess that gift and toolset.
+In most cases, the CFO plays the analyst role if they possess that gift and toolset.

 Q&A on The 4 Accounting Roles™